A topic from the subject of Synthesis in Chemistry.

 Procedure:

-2. In a round-bottomed flask, combine water, sulfuric acid, and mercury(II) sulfate.
+2. In a round-bottomed flask, combine water, dilute sulfuric acid, and a small amount of mercury(II) sulfate.

-3. Bubble acetylene into the flask and heat the mixture.
+3. Bubble acetylene into the flask slowly while gently heating the mixture (this reaction is exothermic).

 Significance: